-Car accidents are traumatic no matter the circumstances.
+Car collisions are traumatic no matter the circumstances.
 But a hit-and-run poses a particular challenge.
 In the aftermath of a collision, drivers are supposed to share information and provide assistance.
 Fortunately, you do have some options when you are involved in a hit-and-run.
-Your insurance coverage should be there, if you have collision coverage on your policy.
+Your insurance coverage should be there if you have collision coverage on your policy.

 Serious consequences of a hit-and-run

 If you are injured in a hit-and-run, you may have to deal with personal injury and vehicle damage.
 That's in addition to the psychological trauma of the collision.
 The person who left the scene also faces hefty penalties if they can be found.
 Those include provincial fines and an increase in insurance rates.
 For those left behind, the impact can be a long road to recovery.
 Regardless of whether the other driver is still at the scene, those that remain must uphold their reporting and personal care responsibilities.